garnajee/removarr/README.md

 ## Todo

-- [x] modify README (setup installation, how to use, how to build, screenshot,...) - needs to be improved
-- [ ] get hash of torrent file to delete it (need to mount one more volume)
-- [x] delete empty folder (ignore other files different than .mkv/avi/...)
-- [x] add total size of all files
+- [ ] add total size of all files
-- [x] add size of each file in a column
+- [ ] add size of each file in a column
-- [x] create a checkbox to delete multiples files at once
-- [x] create a button to delete all files at once => use the "Select All" button
 - [ ] sort table by alphabetic order and file size
 - [ ] add an "unwanted" button, hide files to avoid deleting them by mistake
 - [ ] make the app more responsive